alexjmanlove/alexjmanlove.github.io/_tabs/about.md

 🔗 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alexandermanlove/) or [GitHub](https://github.com/alexjmanlove).
 I'm always open to discussing new ideas, collaborations, or opportunities.

-🤼‍♂️ In my free time I practise submission grappling arts, such as Judo, Brazilian Jiu Jitsu and Wrestling.
+🤼‍♂️🥋 In my free time I'm obsessed with submission grappling arts, such as Judo, Brazilian Jiu Jitsu and Wrestling.

 <!-- > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
 {: .prompt-tip } -->